Getting approved for a home loan with bad credit is no easy task.

-The Veterans Administration does not have a minimum credit score requirement.
+The VA does not have a minimum credit score requirement.
 However, most lenders will require a 620 or higher FICO score.
 Some VA lenders may be able to work with a 580 credit score in some situations.

 USDA Rural Development Loans